 - Children will have opportunities to meet their class teacher work within their new class in the Summer Term prior to transition.

 In Year 6:

-- The SENCO and Year 6 staff will meet with the High School SENCO/representatives to discuss the specific needs of your child and what provision needs to be made.
+- The SENDCo and Year 6 staff will meet with the High School SENDCo/representatives to discuss the specific needs of your child and what provision needs to be made.